nighthawkcoders/pages_java/review.md

     }
 ```

-5. Deployed on replit

-* Java package being exactly correct to .replit path
+* Deployed and built on replit.
+Java package being incorrect caused Java not to find externally referenced classes.
+The package name needs to match directory.
+If this is correct the javac (compile) should work correctly.

 ```java
 package src;
 ```

-* .replit file required several revisions from running a shell command, to this semi-colon delimeted run.
+* Running on replit without Main.java at root.
+To enable compatibility between replit and IntelliJ, it was necessary to try to build and run with a simple .replit run command.
+First attempt was to create a base script (run.sh) assisted by Michael Zhang, later Raadwan shared using semi-colon delimited commands in .replit run environment variable.

 ```bash
 language = "java"